 The Blue Planet Odyssey is a round the world event aimed at raising awareness of the global effects of climate change.
 Reflecting the growing concern for the state of the oceans, participants are carrying the message “The ocean, our future”.
 During their voyage, they are engaged in oceanographic and meteorological research programs under the auspices of UNESCO-IOC and NOAA.

 Nowhere are the consequences of climate change more noticeable than in the Northwest Passage.
-After an unsuccesful attempt to transit the Northwest Passage in 2014, he will make a new attempt this year to overcome this challenge on his new Aventura.
+After an unsuccessful attempt to transit the Northwest Passage in 2014, in 2015 he made a successful transit from west to east on his new Aventura.
 Conceived by him as an ideal cruising boat for both high latitude and tropical sailing, the Garcia Exploration 45 design has won the SAIL 2015 Best Boat award.

 Jimmy Cornell was born in Romania in 1940.
 He grew up in Brasov and later attended Bucharest University where he studied economics.
 With his British wife Gwenda, he moved to London in 1969.
 He took up sailing while working as a reporter for the BBC World Service in London.